vives-ai-edge/workshop/src/03-live-classification/01-live-classification/index.md

 ## Conclusion

 Using this method we can test our neural network on new data.
 Unfortunately this does not give us a "real" interpretation on how the neural network would run an perform on an edge device as it only forwards raw data to Edge Impulse and runs nothing on the microcontroller.
-In the next step, we will download the neural network model and deploy it on the microcontroller.
+In the next step, we will download the neural network model and deploy it on the Sensortile.